sydiney.com

 In the classroom: The Bill of Rights binds all State organs and persons; rights may be limited only if the limitation is clear, fair, and proportionate (Article 24).
 Courts must interpret rights generously.

-Questions 1–7 follow Chapter 4; 8–10 are short scenarios.
+Questions 1–22 follow Chapter 4 content; 23–25 are scenarios or applied reasoning.
 Choose an answer for each question.
 Use Clue if you want a hint (opens in an overlay).
-Correct answers and explanations appear only after you have answered all ten and click See results.
+Correct answers and explanations appear only after you have answered all twenty-five and click See results.

 1. The Bill of Rights applies to: